jcam1/sdks/packages/core/README.md

 ## 🤖 Available Commands

-The following commands are available as npm scripts.
+The following commands are available as npm scripts for local development & testing.

 |          Command | Description                          |
 | ---------------: | :----------------------------------- |